Heartland Classics Chapter of the ACBS

 Jet boats were a popular choice in the 70’s and 80’s, and many companies built them, but most think Eliminator built the best.
 This one is the 21’ Daytona model, and a nice survivor.
 It has a 502 Chevrolet dual 4 barrel engine, with a Dominator racing jet pump and lots of chrome.
 Eliminator was known for their excellent gelcoat finishes and that is represented here with the 9 color striking graphics.

 1989 Century Arabian 19′ powered by a Mercruiser 454, 340 HP with a Velvet Drive transmission.
-She is owned by Don and Kathy Parker.
+She is owned by Chuck Gibbs.

 She is powered with a Mercruiser 454, 340 HP with a Velvet Drive transmission.
 At the time we took delivery the engine had 6.1 original running hours.
 In 1987 Century had been acquired by Glastream Group and so her hull number (GSYDV053G889) actually indicates she was built by Glastream.

-She should be a great vessel for Table Rock Lake with her 7’3” beam, 19’1” length and deep v hull design.
+She was purchased by Chuck Gibbs in 2019 to be used on Grand Lake in Oklahoma.
+She should be a great vessel for Grand Lake with her 7’3” beam, 19’1” length and deep v hull design.

 1991 Hacker Craft Triple Cockpit 30′ “Untouchable” owned by Jim & Marilyn Conner